 Students may be unable to attend school for valid reasons.
 Holy Spirit considers the following to be excused absences from school: sickness, death in the family, court appearances, driver's license tests, and health treatment.
-The following are considered examples of unexcused absences from school: traffic, extended weekends, oversleeping, job interviews, work, etc. Excused absences are at the discretion of the administration.
+The following are considered examples of unexcused absences from school: traffic, extended weekends, oversleeping, job interviews, work, shopping, attendance to games or other celebrations, travel absences not approved in advance, staying home to complete schoolwork, etc. Patterns of absences, such as missing mass or avoiding tests or certain class periods will be addressed with the parents.
+Excused absences are at the discretion of the administration.